Best Hyperbaric Chamber: 7 Top-Rated Models Ranked for 2026

 #2 OxyHealth Fortius 420: Best Premium Home Chamber

 The OxyHealth Fortius 420 is the largest soft-shell home chamber available, at 42 inches diameter.
-OxyHealth holds the largest installed base of any portable chamber brand with over 18,000 units distributed.3
+OxyHealth claims the largest installed base of any portable chamber brand, with over 18,000 units distributed.3

 #3 Newtowne C4-27: Best Budget FDA-Cleared Chamber